JCKrahn/PixelPaint/README.md

 ### how to build exe + exe-installer from source code:
 - run exe_setup.py
 - modify file paths in PixelPaint_installer_setup.iss
-- run PixelPaint_installer_setup.iss with InnoSetup
+- run PixelPaint_installer_setup.iss with the 'Inno Setup Compiler'